carlotarzua/interior-point-sparse-recovery/README.md

 \end{bmatrix}.
 $$

-The problem can then be expressed as the linear program
+The problem can then be written as the linear program

 $$
 \min_z \mathbf{1}^T z